-- 50. The defendant Holy Stone Enterprise Co., Ltd. is a foreign corporation.
-During the Class Period, Holy Stone Enterprise Co., Ltd., directly or through its subsidiaries, manufactured, marketed and/or distributed Capacitors for sale, cirectly and indirectly, in Canada, including British Columbia. - 51.
-It or about December 2009, HolyStone Enterprise Co., Ltd. acquired Hitachi AlC Ir c.'s Capacitors division and the Capacitors division was renamed Holy Stone Polytech Co., Ltd., which is a Japanese corporation and wholly owned subsidiary or Holy Stone Enterprise Co., Ltd. with its principal place of business in Fukushima, Japan.
+- 50. The defendant Holy Stone Enterprise Co., Ltd. is a Taiwanese corporation with its principal place of business in Taipei, Taiwan.
+During the Class Period, Holy Stone Enterprise Co., Ltd., directly or through its subsidiaries, manufactured, marketed and/or distributed Capacitors for sale, directly and indirectly, in Canada, including British Columbia. - 51.
+In or about December 2009, HolyStone Enterprise Co., Ltd. acquired Hitachi AIC Inc.'s Capacitors division and the Capacitors division was renamed Holy Stone Polytech Co., Ltd., which is a Japanese corporation and wholly owned subsidiary of Holy Stone Enterprise Co., Ltd. with its principal place of business in Fukushima, Japan.
 Until in or about June 2014, Holy Stone Polytech Co., Ltd. manufactured, marketed and/or distributed Capacitors for sale, directly and indirectly, in Canada, including British Columbia. - 52.
-In or about June 2014, Vishay Intertechnology, Inc. acquired Holy Stone Polytech Co., Ltd. from Holy Stone Enterprise Co., Ltd., as described below. - 53.
-The defendant Milestone Global Technology, Inc. d/b/a HolyStone International is a business entity with its principal place of business located in Murrieta, California.
+In or about June 2014, Vishay Intertechnology, Inc. acquired Holy Stone Polytech Co., Ltd. from Holy Stone Enterprise Co., Ltd., as described below.

+- 53. The defendant Milestone Global Technology, Inc. d/b/a HolyStone International is a business entity with its principal place of business located in Murrieta, California.
 Milestone Global Technology, Inc. is a subsidiary of the defendant Holy Stone Enterprise Co., Ltd. and the direct sales office for North America.
-During the Class Period, Milestone Global Technology, Inc. manufactured, marketed and/or distributed Capacitors for sale, directly and indirectly, in Canada, including British Columbia.

-54. The businesses of each of the defendants Holy Stone Enterprise Co., Ltd. and Milestone Global Technology, Inc. are inextricably interwoven with that of the other and each is the agent of the other for the purposes of the manufacture, marketing, sale and/or distribution of Capacitors.
+During the Class Period, Milestone Global Technology, Inc. manufactured, marketed and/or distributed Capacitors for sale, directly and indirectly, in Canada, including British Columbia. - 54.
+The businesses of each of the defendants Holy Stone Enterprise Co., Ltd. and Milestone Global Technology, Inc. are inextricably interwoven with that of the other and each is the agent of the other for the purposes of the manufacture, marketing, sale and/or distribution of Capacitors.
 Further, during the period when Holy Stone Polytech Co., Ltd. was part of the Holy Stone group of companies, it was similarly an agent of its affiliates.